Air Force Magazine June 2006, Vol. 89, No. 6

-For airmen, the Long War, in many ways, began on a specific night—
+For US airmen, the Long War with terrorists began on

 |The scene on

 They were airmen of the 4404th Wing (Provisional).
 Their mission was to

 On that night, the 4404th’s wing commander was Brig.
 Gen. Terryl J. Schwalier—but not for long.
 Schwalier had just finished his one-year tour and was sitting at the desk in his room, on his last night in Saudi Arabia, writing a note to Brig.
 Gen. Daniel M. Dick, who was taking over the wing in the morning.